-If your app relies on a database, you know that problems in the database often have wide-reaching impact downstream.
-In this section, you will learn how to make SQL monitors to effectively monitor query results.
-SQL Monitors are a great way to more proactively keep tabs on data and database health.
+Every app relies on a database to ensure the flow of information.
+SQL Monitors proactively keep tabs on data and database health.
+However, problems in the database often have a wide-reaching impact downstream.
+In this guide, learn how to make SQL monitors to effectively monitor query results.

 Preparing for SQL Monitors

-If you haven't already set up the database information within Retrace, you should setup your database credentials, configure a database connection, and then create a reusable query.
-See the SQL Connections article to see how to set this up.
+Set up the database information inside Retrace.
+If you have not done this process, first set up your database credentials and configure a database connection.
+Then create a reusable query.
+See the Password Vault article to see how to set SQL Connections up.

 SQL Monitors Page